Healthy Homes Assessment Homedale

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords must ensure their Homedale rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rental properties are required to be fully certified by 1 July 2024.
+Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
+The landlords are now required to make sure that their Homedale rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties must be fully compliant by 1 July 2024.

-We can assess your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
-Following the assessment, we will advise you or your property manager about any work that requirements to be completed and provide an assessment report that includes all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager of any tasks which needs to be done and offer the report with all the necessary information for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of up to $7200 plus any additional healthy homes related fines.
+Failure to comply with the requirements to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord who is found to be not in compliance could face fines of up to $7200 plus any additional healthier homes associated fines.

 Call Now (04) 280 6777